gabriellaxavier05/projeto-my-nail-salon/Documentos/Banco de Dados/estrutura_tabelas_MNS.md

 - Procedimento:
     - codProcedimento PK not null
     - procedimento varchar(30) not null
-    - precoProcedimento money not null
+    - valorProcedimento money not null

 - Cliente:
     - codCliente PK not null
     - nomeCliente varchar(70) not null
     - celularCliente varchar(15) not null
-    - emailCliente varchar(30) not null

 - Agendamento:
     - codAgendamento PK not null